 - Frame challenges in terms of external supports that may be needed.

 - Identify a range of terms that can be utilised in place of deficit-based terminology.

 Below are some examples that you may find helpful:

-To learn how to incorporate a student’s strengths when developing strategies to support them in the classroom, view AllPlay Learn's Inclusive Questions.
-Teachers may access further examples and more by completing AllPlay Learn's Online Professional Learning Course.
+To learn how to incorporate a child’s strengths when developing strategies to support them in the classroom, view AllPlay Learn's Inclusive Questions.
+Educators may access further examples and more by completing AllPlay Learn's Online Professional Learning Course.